rizinorg/rizin/README.md

 WASM (WebAssembly binary), Commodore VICE emulator, QNX, Game Boy (Advance), Nintendo DS ROMs and Nintendo 3DS FIRMs.

+## Usage

+To learn more about the basics of utilizing Rizin, check out the "First Steps" section of the [official Rizin book](https://book.rizin.re).
+Here, you will be able to learn about the different commands and features that are availabe when using `rizin`.

 ## Tools

 Apart from the main tool `rizin`, there are also other tools tailored for specific purposes and